chet-ag09/Colt/README.md

+Windows defender flags the exe --- FIX THAT!!

 # COLT

 Colt is a "reverse screen sharer", what that means is that the attacker can generate an .exe file that when the victim opens, shares their entire screen to the attacker while running background.